 We believe and teach that Christ will return at any time without warning in visible form to take both dead and living believers to his Father's house (Rapture).
 He will then begin to judge the earth (Tribulation) and prepare it for his Second Coming when he will reign as King over the earth for 1000 years (Millennium) (John 14:1-4; Acts 1:11; I Thessalonians 4:13-18; Revelation 3:10, 19:11-18; 22:7, 12, 20).

 We believe in the bodily resurrection of the dead, the everalsting joy of the saved, and the everlasting conscious punishment of the lost (Revelation 20:6,11-15, 21:3-8; Matthew 25:31-46).

-This in-depth, verse-by-verse study will take us through a book which has changed countless lives for almost 2000 years and we trust that the Lord will use His inerrant Word to impact our lives today as we study and apply the timeless truths in it.
+We trust that the Lord will use His inerrant Word to impact our lives today as we study and apply the timeless truths found in the Bible.